 In addition to predicting the lifetime of the network using a simple model, we also conducted experiments to compare the rate at which energy is dissipated for different duty cycles in an actual deployment.
 In each of our experiments we deployed 6 motes, all equipped with magnetic sensor boards, inside an office building.
 Sentry rotation occurred once every 4 hours.
 Since there is no direct way to measure the energy consumed by the motes, we used the voltage drop across the batteries supplying power to the motes as an indirect way to measure the energy dissipation.

 We measured the voltage for each mote at regular intervals over a period of 100 hours and found that the voltage drop was reasonably uniform across the motes.
-Figure 12 shows the voltage drop during the observation period for one of the 6 motes for different values of duty cycles.
+Figure 17 shows the voltage drop during the observation period for one of the 6 motes for different values of duty cycles.
 From the figure, we see that the battery voltage for a mote does not drop uniformly with time.
 One of the reasons for the non-uniform energy dissipation is the periodic rotation of the sentry responsibility.
-The voltage drop of a mote is higher during an interval in which it is serving as a sentry than when it is serving as a nonsentry because the periodic sampling operation performed by a sentry consumes significant energy.
+The voltage drop of a mote is higher during an interval in which it is serving as a sentry than when it is serving as a non-sentry because the periodic sampling operation performed by a sentry consumes significant energy.
 The results also confirm that a higher duty cycle results in a higher energy dissipation.
 We see that when the mote is always awake, it loses most of its capacity within 100 hours (about 4 days).
-This reasonably matches with the results in Figure 11, which predicted that a mote operating 100% of the time will last only 5 days.
+This reasonably matches with the results in Figure 16, which predicted that a mote operating 100% of the time lasts only 5 days.

-The experimental results we obtained are promising in that they show that the sentry-based power management algorithm is adaptive and that it is successful in extending the lifetime of the sensor network.
+The experimental results we obtained are promising.
+They show that the sentrybased power management algorithm can successfully extend the lifetime of the sensor network.
 While our current sentry selection algorithm does not choose the minimal number of sentries, by knowing the lifetime of the mission in advance, we can choose the density of deployment and the duty cycle in such a way that the lifetime requirement can be met.